open-education-hub/operating-systems/content/chapters/io/lab/content/file-descriptors.md

 This structure is called the **open file structure**.

 To illustrate all this information, look at the image below.
-All data structures shown below are stored in the Kernel's memory area and are transparent for the user space.
+All data structures shown below are stored in the Kernel's memory area and are transparent to the user space.
 And remember that the file descriptor table is bound to the process, so all its threads share the same file descriptors.

 ![File Descriptors](../media/file-descriptors.svg)